-Robert Langer, Sc.D.
+Robert Langer, Ph.D.

 Chairman of the Scientific and Clinical Advisory Board